On stable type IIA de-Sitter vacua with geometric flux: Summary and conclusions

 \section{Summary and conclusions}

-Using the dictionary of \cite{Shukla:2019wfo}, in this work we have presented some simple and explicit $T$-dual pairs of type II models which have been subsequently used for looking at the possibilities of realizing tachyon free (stable) AdS/dS solutions.
-On type IIA side we include the so-called geometric flux along with the usual NS-NS three-form flux ${\rm H}_3$ and the RR $p$-form fluxes ${\rm F}_p$ for $p \in \{0, 2, 4, 6\}$.
-This geometric type IIA model corresponds to a non-geometric type IIB setting related by a set of $T$-duality transformations as studied in \cite{Shukla:2019dqd}, which makes it possible to exchange the information from one model to the other.
-For this reason we have focused on type IIA geometric flux model in detail and have presented the numerics about the $T$-dual pair of AdS/dS vacua for both the models.

-First we have presented the generic type IIA scalar potential in a suitable formulation as given in Eqns.~(\ref{eq:typeIIA-genpot3})-(\ref{eq:typeIIA-genpot4}) which has been used for exploring the possible scenario that could evade the well known de-Sitter no-go theorems of geometric type IIA setup.
+In this work we have presented some simple and explicit type IIA models for exploring the possibilities of realizing tachyon-free (stable) AdS/dS solutions, and using the dictionary of \cite{Shukla:2019wfo,Shukla:2019dqd}, the $T$-dual counterpart in type IIB setting can be consistently realized.
+In our type IIA orientifold model, we include the so-called geometric flux along with the usual NS-NS three-form flux ${\rm H}_3$ and the RR $p$-form fluxes ${\rm F}_p$ for $p \in \{0, 2, 4, 6\}$.
+First we have presented the simple form of the four-dimensional type IIA scalar potential as given in Eqns.~(\ref{eq:typeIIA-genpot3}) which has been subsequently used for exploring the possible scenario that could evade the well known dS no-go theorems of a geometric type IIA setup.
 We have engineered the flux choice such that: \begin{itemize}

-\item{Given that the de Sitter no-go following from the volume/dilaton analysis can be evaded by simultaneously including the Romans mass term and geometric fluxes \cite{Hertzberg:2007wc,Flauger:2008ad}.
-Therefore, we consider Romans mass term $m_0$ and (some of) the geometric flux to be always non-zero.
-To be specific, we make only those geometric fluxes non-zero which appears in the $D$-term effects and such that to make only a positive semi-definite contribute to the scalar potential.}
+\item{Given that the de Sitter no-go results of type IIA models following from the volume/dilaton analysis can be evaded by simultaneously including the Romans mass term and geometric fluxes \cite{Hertzberg:2007wc,Flauger:2008ad}, we consider Romans mass term $m_0$ and (some of) the geometric flux to be always non-zero.
+To be specific, we make only those geometric fluxes non-zero which appears in the D-term effects and exploit the F-term geometric fluxes to satisfy the Bianchi identities so that not to loose a positive semidefinite contribute to the scalar potential.}

 \item{As said above, all the known NS-NS Bianchi identities (of the cohomology formulation) are satisfied without nullifying any of the $D$-term fluxes which could be useful for uplifting purpose, given their positive semi-definite nature.}